run-ai/docs/docs/Researcher/Walkthroughs/Walkthrough-Launch-an-Interactive-Build-Workload-with-Connected-Ports.md

 ![mceclip0.png](img/mceclip0.png)

 !!!
 Important note
-    With ingres, Run:AI creates an access URL whose domain is _uniform_ (and is IP which serves as the access point to the cluster).
+    With ingress, Run:AI creates an access URL whose domain is _uniform_ (and is IP which serves as the access point to the cluster).
 The rest of the path is _unique_ and is build as: __&lt;project-name&gt;-&lt;job-name&gt;__.
 Thus, with the example above, we must set the Jupyter notebook base URL to respond to the service at __team-a-test-ingress__